Realme sells 15 mn handset in 1st yr of operation, targets to double it in 2020

 BBK Electronics also owns Vivo and Oppo smartphone brands.
 He said Realme is already an independent entity.

-"We wanted to clarify that Realme Mobile Telecommunications Private Ltd is already an independent brand and legal entity," he said adding the brand was set up by him and founder Sky Li on May 4, 2018.
-BBK holds majority stake and he has a minority interest in the firm, Sheth said without giving details.
+"We wanted to clarify that Realme Mobile Telecommunications Private Ltd is already an independent brand and legal entity," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)